Skip to main content

 Rules apply to all features of Firebender such as autocomplete, chat, and inline AI changes

 Firebender supports both project-specific rules and personal rules that apply across all projects.
-See Project vs Personal Config for details on setting up personal rules.

 General Rules Example: Food delivery app

-"Project is a food delivery app (Doordash)",
+This is a food delivery app (similar to DoorDash).

-"Use `@SerializedName` for data/retrofit classes because code gets obfuscated",
+- Use `@SerializedName` for data/retrofit classes because code gets obfuscated

-"Follow Material Design 3 guidelines and components",
+- Follow Material Design 3 guidelines and components

-"Use Kotlin coroutines and Flow for asynchronous operations",
+- Use Kotlin coroutines and Flow for asynchronous operations

 Situational Rules Example: Test files